sapio-lang/sapio/contrib/build-a-vault/README.md

 | [../../evaluators/op-vault](../../evaluators/op-vault) | The WASM predicate used by the emulator |

 To add a building block, define a small public input/result type, validate it at its module boundary and register a WASM module.
-Reuse these public types for compatible sockets.
+Reuse the shared Rust DTOs and their semantic `x-sapio-type` annotations for compatible sockets.
+A callable reference exports its expected arguments and returns under `x-sapio-module`;
+Sapio checks that interface before invoking the referenced implementation.
 Keep wallet access, private keys, signing and monitoring in the integration layer so a saved patch stays a reproducible public custody program.